-The Most Patients Wilmington Citizen it.
-Must Show Annoyance at Times.

-Nothing spoils a good disposition, Nothing taxes a man's patience, any itchiness of the skin. ing Piles almost drives you crazy.
+The Most Patients Wilmington Citizen Must Show Annoyance at Times Nothing spoils a good disposition, Nothing taxes a man's patience, Like any itchiness of the skin.
+Itching Piles almost drives you crazy.
 All day it makes you miserable, All night it keeps you awake.
 Itch!
 Itch!
 Itch! with no relief.
+Just the same with Eczema.
+Can hardly keep from scratching it, You would do so, but you know it makes it worse Such miseries are daily decreasing.
+People are learning they can be cured.
+Learning the merit of Doan's Ointment.
+Plenty of proof that Doan's Ointment ness of the skin.
+Read the testimony of a Wilmington citizen.

-Just the same with Eczema Oan hardly keep from scratching it, makes it worse citizen.
-C H. Horton, printer on the Morning Star, residing at 109 1-2 Dock street, says: "I had a rash on my body which had been bothering me for sometime and often almost set me wild.
-I used lots of medicine and remedies. but without relief until I procured Doan's Ointment from Bellamy's drug store.
+C H. Horton, printer on the Morning Star, residing at 109 1-2.
+Dock street, says: "I had a rash on my body which had been bothering me for sometime and often almost set me wild.
+I used lots of medicine and remedies, but without relief until I procured Doan's Ointment from Bellamy's drug store.
 I found it to be most excellent.
-Christmas Intoxication Thought to I de not believe it was ten minutes afper I applied it before I had relief.
-I am glad to let others know of an effective preparation like Doan's Ointment proved to be in my case."
-Fer sale by all dealers Price 50 conts.
+I do not believe it was ten minutes afver I applied it before I had relief.
+I am glad to let others know of an effective preparation like Doan's Ointment preved to be in my case."
+For sale by all dealers Price 50 cents.
 Foster-Milburn Co.
-Remember the name-Doan's-and take no other.
+Remember the name Doan's and take no other.